H1 2018 REPORT: THE STATE OF CUSTOMER JOURNEY HIJACKING

 The charts below demonstrate the importance of the infected user segment to online business revenue.
 As seen below, previously infected users for whom injected ads were blocked from running converted more than twice as frequently as clean users.
 This was consistent across device types and regions examined.
 While this may seem surprising at first, it actually highlights that the most active online shoppers are more inclined to download extensions and other web services that are bundled with digital malware — and consequently become infected.

 While unauthorized injected ads disrupt these users, they are still more active online consumers than the rest of the population.
 When these distractions are removed from their online experience, they end up converting at a much higher rate.

 Checkout Abandonment Rates

-Similar to our conversion data, we compared the checkout abandonment rates for clean users with infected users after removing Online Journey Hijacking from their experience.
+Similar to our conversion data, we compared the checkout abandonment rates for clean users with infected users after removing Customer Journey Hijacking from their experience.
 While overall checkout abandonment rates fluctuated moderately over the past three quarters, a much wider gap can be seen when comparing infected users who had injected ads blocked and clean users that left at the checkout stage.
 As shown below, users previously infected with injected ads abandoned their carts far less frequently than clean users in all three quarters covered in this report.
 As with our conversion findings, this highlights that the most active consumers are often exposed to unauthorized promotions as a result of downloading malicious content.
 Once these disruptions are removed from their experience at checkout, they abandon this critical stage of the sales funnel less frequently, and proceed to make their purchase.